darthoctopus/reggae/README.md

 <!-- index.rst blurb end -->

+<a href="https://pb-reggae.readthedocs.io/en/latest/">For more details, please read our documentation here.</a>

 ## Installation

 `reggae` is not yet available on PyPI.
 We recommend you install it in a virtual environment, from a local copy of the repository.
 For example: